CS50-at-FSA/CS50-at-FSA-Website/_includes/alert.md

-[IN DEVELOPMENT] | Not a member of Fulton Science Academy?
+[Not a member of Fulton Science Academy?][../index.md/#audience-outside-from-fulton-science-academy